Family Engagement: Collaborating with Families of Students with Disabilities

 By completing the entire Perspectives & Resources section and reviewing the accompanying activities, the learner will:

-- Understand the issues that most affect families who have children with disabilities
+- Recognize some of the challenges that families who have children with disabilities may face

 This IRIS Module aligns with the following licensure and program standards and topic areas.
 Click the arrows below to learn more.